"Uh, seriously? The lights went out again! What the faack!"

 Her voice pitched higher when he pushed her out of the doorframe.
 A few people around them looked over but they ignored the stares.

-"I ain't say you fat—you did."
+"I didn't say you were fat—you did."

 Valentina clicked her tongue, dragging her gaze down before pulling up her bracelet again.